 - Candidates may only use a limited amount of their personal money before qualifying.
 After qualifying, they may not use any of their private money.

 - Unused funds are returned.
 After the election, VOE candidates must return any public money they did not use.

 How Are VOE Programs Funded?

 VOE programs are funded by a variety of methods.
-For example, NC’s judicial program depends on taxpayers marking a voluntary check-off on their state tax forms.
+For example, NC’s judicial program, which was repealed in 2013, depended on taxpayers marking a voluntary check-off on their state tax forms.
 But they can also be funded by fees or surcharges paid by benefiting parties.
-A case in point: NC’s judicial program is also funded by a $50 surcharge on the annual dues that attorneys pay to the NC State Bar.
-The money collected helps finance a VOE program for statewide NC Supreme and Appellate Court judge candidates.
-This means, for the cost of less than one billable hour, lawyers are assured fairer courtrooms, presided over by judges who have not been influenced, either consciously or unconsciously, by big campaign donors who may appear before them.
+A case in point: NC’s judicial program was also funded by a $50 surcharge on the annual dues that attorneys pay to the NC State Bar.
+The money collected helped finance a VOE program for statewide NC Supreme and Appellate Court judge candidates.
+This means, for the cost of less than one billable hour, lawyers were assured fairer courtrooms, presided over by judges who had not been influenced, either consciously or unconsciously, by big campaign donors who may appear before them.
 But even if the public grants were to come totally from general funds, they would constitute a tiny portion of the North Carolina budget — not even 1/10th of 1%.
 Put another way, a penny per day, or $3.65 a year per adult, would create a fund big enough to cover the cost of all state races, including Supreme Court and Court of Appeals judges, Governor, all Council of State and all 170 NC legislative races.